testflows/TestFlows-WebSite/source/handbook/index.md

 Each requirement must be given a unique name.
 The most common convention is to start with the SRS number as a prefix, followed by a dot separated name.
 The `.` separator serves to implicitly group the requirements.
-It is usually best to combine the grouping with the corresponding document sections.
+It is usually best to align these groups with the corresponding document sections.

 For example, we can create `Options` section where we would add requirements for the supported options.
 Then all the requirements in this section would have